Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/README.md

 If after failing several login attempts, you do not see any Event ID 18456 for failed logins, or any Event ID 18453 for successful logins, go back and repeat the steps in this section.
 If you repeat the steps in this section, and still do not see the appropriate Event IDs in Event Viewer, you may have made a mistake when you made changes to the Windows Registry, and you would have to go back and repeat that section, followed by this section.
 However, it's not totally necessary if all you want to do is create a super basic honeynet.
 If you think you may want to follow along with any future tutorials I may release here on GitHub, it would behoove you to get this situation worked out.

-# Creating A Linux VM
+# Creating the Linux Honeynet VM

 We now need to create a Linux honeynet VM to add to our honeynet and NSG.
 It's essentially the same procedure as when we created our Windows honeynet VM, but I will run through it anyway since there are a few important things I want to make sure are not overlooked.